 Finding Care for Children

-Before removing a child from the home, CPS explores every reasonable alternative for keeping the child safe from abuse and neglect.
+Before removing a child from the home, CPS explores every reasonable alternative to keep the child safe from abuse and neglect.
 Removing the child occurs only when there is no other reasonable way to protect the child from abuse or neglect in the immediate or short-term future.
-When children cannot live safely with their own families, CPS may ask the court to remove them from their homes and place them temporarily with relatives, a foster family, an emergency shelter, or a foster care facility.
+When children cannot live safely with their own families, CPS may ask the court to remove them from their homes and place them temporarily with relatives or in a foster family, an emergency shelter, or a foster care facility.

-When removing a child from a home for safety reasons, CPS and the courts must consider temporary placements with relatives and other people who have a significant relationship with the child or child's family.
+When removing a child from a home, CPS and the courts must consider temporary placements with relatives and other people who have a significant relationship with the child or child’s family.
 CPS asks parents to provide contact information for relatives and close family friends who may be able to care for their children.
-CPS notifies relatives and explains their options and the state support available to help them care for the child.
+CPS notifies relatives and explains their options and the state support that is available.
 Kinship caregivers may also provide permanent homes by adopting or accepting legal responsibility for children.
-Kinship care gives children more stability and a connection to family when they cannot live with their birth parents.
+Kinship care gives children more stability and a connection to family when they cannot live with their parents.

-If kinship care is not an option, children may be placed in foster care.
-Foster families get a daily reimbursement for the costs of caring for children.
+Children may live in foster care if kinship care is not an option.
+Foster families get a daily payment for the costs of caring for children.
 CPS and foster parents arrange all educational, medical, dental, and therapeutic services the child needs.
-Some children who have emotional or other needs that are difficult to address in a foster home may live in specialized group homes, residential treatment centers, or other facilities.
+Some children with emotional or other needs that are difficult to address in a foster home may live in specialized group homes, residential treatment centers, or other facilities.
 If parental rights are intact, CPS provides services to the parents until the family is reunited or the courts approve another permanent living arrangement for the children.
 The court has ongoing oversight while a child is in foster care.

-Permanency means a child leaves DFPS care to live in an appropriate, permanent setting.
-Planning for permanency begins when CPS removes a child from the home and does not end until a child leaves DFPS legal custody, preferably for a permanent family setting.
+Permanency means a child leaves DFPS care to live in a permanent home or other appropriate setting.
+Planning for permanency begins when CPS removes a child from a home.
+It ends when the child leaves DFPS legal custody, preferably to live with a family.

-Family reunification is the primary permanency goal for every child in state care (foster care, kinship care, etc.), except when a court decides that is not an option.
+The first goal is to reunite every child in state care (foster care, kinship care, etc.) with their parents, except when a court decides that is not an option.
 CPS provides reunification services to families immediately before and after a child returns home from state care.

-When a child cannot safely return home, the court may end the parents' rights, making the child available for adoption.
-The number of children adopted from CPS care increased significantly from FY 2005 to FY 2013.
+When a child cannot safely return home, the court may end the parents’ rights and make the child available for adoption.
+The number of children adopted from CPS care increased significantly from FY 2005 to FY 2014.
 One major factor was the number of kinship adoptions, which includes adoptions by relatives and others with significant, longstanding relationships with the children or families.
-Kinship adoptions in Texas have more than doubled since 2005 and now account for about 40 percent of DFPS adoptions.
-In FY 2013, 5,364 DFPS children were adopted.
+Kinship adoptions in Texas have more than doubled since 2005 and now account for 49 percent of DFPS adoptions.
+In FY 2014, 5,175 DFPS children were adopted.
 DFPS approves adoptive homes and also contracts with licensed, private child-placing agencies to increase the number of parents available to adopt children in foster care.

-The Texas Adoption Resource Exchange (TARE) website (www.AdoptChildren.org) is an important tool for recruiting people who may be interested in fostering or adopting.
-The website's most prominent feature is a photo-listing of Texas children awaiting adoption as well as profiles and videos that give a snapshot of their personalities.
-TARE also offers a toll-free, nationwide Adoption and Foster Care Inquiry Line (800) 233-3405.
-The information from these calls is forwarded to local CPS staff to follow up.
+The Texas Adoption Resource Exchange (TARE) website (AdoptChildren.org) is an important tool for recruiting foster and adoptive parents.
+The website’s most prominent feature is a photo listing as well as profiles and videos of Texas children awaiting adoption.
+TARE also has a toll-free nationwide Adoption and Foster Care Inquiry Line (800) 233-3405.
+Information from these calls is forwarded to local CPS staff for follow up.

-CPS also assists adopted children to overcome the abuse or neglect they suffered.
+CPS also helps adopted children overcome the abuse or neglect they have suffered.
 These children often need help coping with these experiences and the loss of their birth families.
-CPS contracts with private agencies to provide post-adoption services to adopted children and their families, such as case management, counseling, crisis intervention, parent training, and support groups.
+CPS contracts with private agencies to provide post-adoption services to children and their families, such as case management, counseling, crisis intervention, parent training, and support groups.

 Youth Transitioning Out of Care

-CPS is unable to find someone to take permanent custody of a child in some cases.
-These youth generally stay in DFPS legal custody (conservatorship) until they become a legal adult at age 18.
-Nonetheless, CPS works to connect these youth with caring adults who have a permanent commitment to the youth and can provide support.
-Moreover, these youth may stay in foster care until the age of 21 while pursuing an education or employment.
-CPS provides a variety of services to help these youth learn to live successfully on their own.
+In some cases, CPS cannot find someone to take permanent custody of a child.
+These youth generally stay in state care until age 18.
+CPS works to connect these youth with caring adults who have a permanent commitment to the youth and can provide support.
+These youth may stay in foster care until the age of 21 while they pursue an education or a job.
+CPS provides various services to help these youth learn to live successfully on their own.

 Health Care Benefits

-Texas provides healthcare to children in foster care and youth who age out of care up to the month of their 21st birthday.
-These youth get health care through STAR Health, a form of Medicaid.
-Youth can continue to receive health care benefits up to age 23 in some circumstances but must be enrolled in an institution of higher education.
+Texas provides healthcare to children in foster care and to youth who age out of care up to the month of their 26th birthday.
+These youth get healthcare through STAR Health, a form of Medicaid.
 STAR Health includes a medical home for each child, coordination and management of services, 24-hour nursing and behavioral health helplines, and monitoring of psychotropic medication.
-For more information on STAR Health, see the "Working with Partners" section of this report.
+For more information on STAR Health, see the “Working with Partners” section of this report.

-When a youth aging out of DFPS care needs long-term care or support as an adult because they are unable to care for themselves because of a medical, mental, or physical condition, DFPS refers the youth to the Texas Department of Aging and Disability Services (DADS) for guardianship services.
+When a youth aging out of DFPS care needs long-term care or support due to a medical, mental, or physical condition, DFPS refers them to the Texas Department of Aging and Disability Services (DADS).
 This process begins when a youth turns 17.
 If a court appoints DADS as guardian, DADS assumes the main responsibility for the youth when the youth turns 18 or when the court makes its ruling.
 DFPS may continue to provide foster care for young adults even if they receive DADS guardianship services.

 Preparing Youth for Adulthood

 The Preparation for Adult Living (PAL) program helps youth in foster care make the transition to adulthood more successfully.
-PAL services include independent living assessments, financial help for a limited time, and training in such areas as financial management, job skills, educational planning, and interpersonal skills.
-A statewide Youth Leadership Council meets quarterly to review policies and practices, and recommends ways to improve services for children and youth.
+PAL services include independentliving assessments, financial help for a limited time, and training in such areas as financial management, job skills, educational planning, and interpersonal skills.
+The statewide Youth Leadership Council meets quarterly to review policies and practices and recommends ways to improve services.

-Transition Centers are clearinghouses for many DFPS partner agencies to serve youth (ages 15½ to 25) who are preparing to age out or have already aged out of foster care.
-These centers are separately funded, privately operated, and supported by partnerships between DFPS, their providers, and the Texas Workforce Commission.
+Transition centers are clearinghouses for many DFPS partner agencies to serve youth (ages 15½ to 25) who are preparing to or have already aged out of foster care.
+These centers are separately funded, privately operated, and supported by partnerships between DFPS, providers, and the Texas Workforce Commission.
 The centers provide Preparation for Adult Living services, employment readiness, job search classes and assistance, and mentoring.
-Partner agencies provide other services, including substance abuse counseling, housing assistance, and leadership development trainings and activities.
-There are centers around the state.
-More information is available at www.TexasYouthConnection.org.
+Partner agencies provide other services, including substance abuse counseling, housing assistance, and leadership development training and activities.

 The Texas Youth Connection website is a resource for youth in Texas foster care, alumni of foster care, or other youth seeking general tips and information.
-This website was designed with input from youth and offers information and resources for education, finances, personal records, diversity, health, employment opportunities, food, housing, books, stories, hotlines, contacts and other information.
-The Texas Youth Connection Facebook page is another way that CPS shares important information with youth, young adults, and providers.
+This website was designed with input from youth and includes information and resources on topics such as education, finances, personal records, diversity, health, employment opportunities, food, housing, and others.
+The Texas Youth Connection Facebook page is another way that CPS shares important information with youth, young adults and providers.